OnBali logo

-Imagine this: you’re in beautiful Ubud, exploring the area all day.
-By the end, you’re famished and craving some good food at a cosy and luxurious place.
-Then you come upon Persona, one of the premier Indian restaurants in the country!
-You can’t say no to the aroma, the ambience, and all their special cocktails and non-alcoholic drinks!
+Imagine this: You explore Ubud all day, from monkey spotting in Monkey Forest to taking a swing in Jatiluwih.
+All those activities leave you starving.
+Then you stumble upon Persona, one of the top Indian restaurants in the area.
+You can't say no to the aroma, the ambiance, and all their special cocktails and non-alcoholic drinks!
 And, as you will find in every restaurant on this list, the menu has something for both vegetarians and non-vegetarians.

 Whether you're a fan of North Indian dishes like tandoori, naan, korma, dal roti, pakora, lassi, and jalfrezi or South Indian foods like vindaloo, papadum, idli, dosa, uttapam, samosa, and vada, prepare to have your mind blow by all the things you can eat at this spot.